Organisation internationale de la Francophonie: Executive Secretariat (Secretaries-General)

 The position of Secretary-General was created in 1997 at the seventh leaders' summit held in Hanoi.
 Canadian Jean-Louis Roy was secretary of the Agence de coopération culturelle et technique from 1989 until the formal creation of the Agence intergouvernementale de la Francophonie in 1997 with former Secretary-General of the United Nations Boutros Boutros-Ghali as the first secretary-general of La Francophonie.
 Abdou Diouf, the former president of the Republic of Senegal, became Secretary General on January 1, 2003.
-He was reelected on 29 September 2006, for a second mandate during the Summit of the Francophonie of Bucharest, and elected again in 2010 at the Summit of the Francophonie of Montreux for another mandate which ran until 31 December 2014.
+He was re-elected on 29 September 2006 for a second mandate during the Summit of the Francophonie in Bucharest, and elected again in 2010 at the Summit of the Francophonie in Montreux for another mandate, which ran until 31 December 2014.
 At the 2014 summit in Dakar, former Governor General of Canada Michaëlle Jean was chosen to lead the organization starting in January 2015.

-The Secretary General of the Francophonie is elected during the Summit, and serves as the spokesperson and the official representative internationally of the political actions of the Francophonie.
+The Secretary General of the Francophonie is elected at the Summit and serves as the spokesperson and the official international representative of the Francophonie's political actions.
 The Secretary General is responsible for proposing priority areas for multilateral Francophonie actions.
 Their job is to facilitate Francophone multilateral cooperation and to ensure that programs and activities of all operating agencies work in harmony.
-The Secretary General carries out their four-year mandate under the authority of the three main institutions of the Francophonie: the Summits, the Ministerial Conference and the Permanent Council.
+The Secretary General carries out their four-year mandate under the authority of the three leading institutions of the Francophonie: the Summits, the Ministerial Conference and the Permanent Council.

 Summits

 The Summit, the highest authority in the Francophonie, is held every two years and gathers the heads of states and governments of all member states of the OIF around certain themes of discussion.
 It is chaired by the head of state or government of the host country and this person assumes that responsibility until the next summit.
-By enabling the heads of state and government to hold a dialogue on all international issues of the day, the summit serves to develop strategies and goals of the Francophonie so as to ensure the organisation's influence on the world scene.
+By enabling heads of state and government to engage in dialogue on all international issues of the day, the summit helps develop the Francophonie's strategies and goals to ensure the organization's influence on the world stage.